-So now that we have saved the mask, let me show you how to clip a photo to it.
-In the downloads for this lesson, I've included a photo of mine for you to practice with.
-Download and unzip the files for this lesson and open the file called nature photo by Jenifer Juris dot JPEG.
+Now that we have saved the mask, let me show you how to clip a photo to it.
+So first, in the downloads for this lesson, I've included a photo of mine for you to practice with.
+Download and unzip the files for this lesson and open the file called nature photo by Jenifer Juris.
+JPEG.
 On top of having the photo open and ready, I've also already opened the nature letter mask dot PNG file we just saved a minute ago.
-We do not need the layered file for this step.
-The flat PNG file will work nicely for us.
-So we don't accidentally save over this black PNG file, let's create a duplicate.
-To do that in the menu bar, Choose file, duplicate and then click okay and you can close the original nature letter mask file.
+We do not need the layered file for this step, so the flat PNG will work nicely for us.
+And so we don't accidentally save over this black PNG file, let's create a duplicate.
+To do that in the menu bar, choose image, duplicate and then in the dialog box, click okay to create a copy.
+Now go back and close the original nature letter mask PNG file.
 Now let's go to the photo document and get the move tool.
-And on the document we're holding down the shift key and click and drag the photo onto the nature letter mask copy document and let go.
-Then in the menu bar, choose layer, create clipping mask.
-Now press control T in windows or command T on a Mac to get the transform options.
-And at this point you're probably going to need to press control zero in windows or command zero on a Mac to resize the document so that you can see the corner handles.
+On the document while holding down the shift key, click and drag the photo onto the nature letter mask copy document and then let go.

-Then while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle to make the photo smaller.
-I'm dragging mine in until the bounding box is just inside the edges, the right and left edges of the document, and then click the checkmark to commit.
-Now you'll also probably need to resize the document back up to size by pressing control plus in windows or command plus on a Mac a few times.
+Now in the menu bar, choose layer, create clipping mask.
+Press control T in windows or command T on a Mac to get the transform options.
+And then you'll probably need to press control zero in windows or command zero on a Mac to resize the document so that you can see the transform handles.
+And while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle to make the photo smaller.
+I'm dragging mine in until the bounding box is just inside the left and right edges of the document.
+And then once you're done, click the checkmark to commit.
+Now you might also need to resize the document back up to size by pressing control plus in windows or command plus on a Mac a few times.
+Now on the document, while holding down the shift key, click and drag the photo up until the bee and the flower are visible inside the letters U and R.

-And then on the document while holding down the shift key, click and drag the photo up until the bee and the flower are visible inside the U and the R. Now to transfer this to a different project, press control A in windows or command A on a Mac to select all.
-Then press shift control C in windows or shift command C on a Mac to copy all of the layers.
-Then you would go to whatever your current project document is and press control V in windows or command V on a Mac to paste.
+Okay, now it's ready to be used in a project.
+So to transfer this to a different project document, press control A in windows or command A on a Mac to select all.
+Then you'll press shift control C in windows or shift command C on a Mac to copy all of the layers.

+And then you would go to your current project document and press control V in windows or command V on a Mac to paste.
 So here's our layer mask with the photo clipped to it.
 I really like how this first variation turned out.
 And here is how I used this first variation in a project.
 I made a digital scrapbook page using more photos from the same nature walk.
 I really love how the photo clipped to our mask completes the trio of pictures while also helping to tell a story.
 In the next lesson, we're going to look at a second variation on the big letter mask.
 I'll see you there.
 This is Jenifer Juris with perfectly personal word art.